Analysis of Corrected Graph Convolutions

-In our analysis, we will work on the problem of linear binary classification in the contextual stochastic block model, and our results are stated in terms of the following corrected convolution matrices:
+In our analysis, we study the classification problem in the contextual stochastic block model, with a focus on linear, binary classification.
+Our results are stated in terms of the following corrected convolution matrices:

-where $d$ is the empirical average degree in $A$, which is equal to $2|E|/n$ and $|E|$ is the number of edges in the graph.
+where $d := 2|E|/n$ is the empirical average degree in $A$, where $|E|$ is the number of edges in the graph.
 Note that $\hat{A}$ is derived from the \textit{normalized} adjacency matrix, while $\Tilde{A}$ is (up to a scalar multiple) its \textit{unnormalized} counterpart.
-Briefly, in our results, we demonstrate that when the graph is sufficiently dense and of reasonably good quality, the corrected graph convolutions exponentially improve both partial and exact classification guarantees.
+Briefly, we demonstrate that when the graph is of reasonable quality, the corrected graph convolutions exponentially improve both partial and exact classification guarantees.
 Depending on the density and quality of the given graph, improvement becomes saturated after $\mathcal{O}(\log n )$ convolutions in our partial and exact classification results.
 However, in comparison to a similar analysis in~\citep{wu2023a} for vanilla graph convolutions (without correction), we show that classification accuracy does not become worse as the number of convolutions increases.